Skaper/java_lessons/README.md

 ### 12 lesson.
 Swing
 * **Button.java** - Setting the position and size of a JButton component. setBounds() method.
 * **Dialog.java** - A simple example of showing a message dialog when you click a button.
-* **DialogRadio.java** - App for demonstration how to work with JRadioButtons and processing user choose.
+* **DialogRadio.java** - App for demonstration how to work with JRadioButtons and processing user's choose.

 ### 13 lesson.
 Introduction in C language.
 Programming for arduino
 * **hello.ino** - Simple Hello World Arduino sketch.